Swift

 -H 'X-Auth-Token: <x_auth_token>' \

-If successful, the query returns a response with code 200.
+On success, the request returns a response with code 200.

-Loads the object into a container.
-This loading is used for objects up to 100 MB in size.
-For larger objects, use segmented loading.
+Uploads an object to a bucket.
+Such an upload is used for objects up to 100 MB in size.
+For larger objects, use segmented upload.

 Request headers